savinien/MK351/ts/README.md

 <a name="tsclass"></a>
 ## 5. ts classes
-Classes allow you to define custom made objects, and --unlike interfaces-- contain implementation details of their properties and methods.
+Classes allow you to define custom made objects, and -unlike interfaces- contain implementation details of their properties and methods.
 In addition a class have a special method, called a **constructor** which we use set up initial values of class properties.
 Example:
 ```ts